 What To Expect After Breast Augmentation Surgery

-Tightness / Pressure in the Chest - If your implants were placed under the muscle, you are pretty much guaranteed to experience tightness and pressure.
+- Tightness/Pressure in the Chest - If your implants were placed under the muscle, you are pretty much guaranteed to experience tightness and pressure.
 Your pectoral muscles now have breast implants underneath them.
 The muscles need time to stretch out over the implants.
-As these muscles gradually stretch, the feeling of tightness will gradually dissipate over the course of 2 weeks.
+As these muscles gradually stretch, the feeling of tightness will gradually dissipate over the course of two weeks.
 Some women, and plastic surgeons as well, describe this feeling as an elephant being on your chest.
-Others describe it as badly pulled muscles, or how one might feel one day after doing a thousand pushups.
+Others describe it as badly pulled muscles, or how one might feel one day after doing a thousand push-ups.

 - Sore creases - This is yet another common feeling after breast augmentation surgery.
 Many times, the crease has to be lowered in order for the breast implant to be centered behind the nipple/areola.
 This can cause the creases to be more tender and sore after surgery.

 Many women who experience post-op blues / depression have said that they did question themselves about whether or not they made the right decision to have surgery.
 Some of this may be attributed to not getting instant gratification.
 Sometimes the breast implants may be really high on the chest, or have a torpedo-like look, and not look anything like normal breasts.
 This can be very alarming to women who aren't prepared for this.
 Hence, the onset of feelings of uncertainty about having this surgery in the first place.
 The good news is that your breasts will change, it takes a little time and a lot of patience.